When you think of speaking French, what comes to mind?

 If you’re picturing candlelit dinners, incredible art, and grand romance, you’re not alone.

-Some of these beautiful French words were selected for their sound, while others were chosen based on their meaning.
+Some of these beautiful French words were selected for their pleasant sound, while others were chosen based on their meaning.

 Hear the Beautiful French Words: